TranNhatTan14/Obsidian/Wiki.md

 ### Metaphors

-Comparisons used to explain or describe something by referring to it as something else (e.g., "time is a thief" to describe how quickly time passes).
+Comparisons used to explain or describe something by referring to it as something else.

 ### Checklists